SenseLogic/PENDOWN/README.md

 While HTML tags are fine to define the structure and semantics of a document, their verbosity can make them inconvenient to write its text.

-The classical solution for this problem is generally to use a HTML preprocessor which uses a more concise syntax.
+The classical solution for this problem is generally to use a HTML preprocessor with a more concise syntax.

 On one hand, there are redactional preprocessors like Markdown or Creole, which allow to write a webpage content in plain text, without requiring any prior HTML knowledge at all.